vudyaabhinav/trayt_express_challenge/README.md

 A simple express.js app already exist to save you some time.
 You should fork this repo and build on top of it.

+You should allocate about 2 hours to work on this project.
+Although it is okay to exceed that time.

 ### Build a route to recommend movies for users based on user's rated movies

 `GET localhost:9000/recommendations`